basecamp/kamal-site/_docs/configuration.md

 ```
 Traefik rules are in the "service-role-destination" format.
 The default role will be `web` if no rule is specified.
 If the destination is not specified, it is not included.
 To give an example, the above rule would become "traefik.http.routers.hey-web.rule" if it was for the "staging" destination.

-Note: The backticks are needed to ensure the rule is passed in correctly and not treated as command substitution by Bash!
+**Note:** The backticks are needed to ensure the rule is passed in correctly and not treated as command substitution by Bash!

 This allows you to run multiple applications on the same server sharing the same Traefik instance and port.
-See https://doc.traefik.io/traefik/routing/routers/#rule for a full list of available routing rules.
+See [doc.traefik.io](https://doc.traefik.io/traefik/routing/routers/#rule) for a full list of available routing rules.

 The labels can also be applied on a per-role basis: